iconsumeplutonium/personal-website/src/content/blog/post-1.md

 Beautiful.

 Now one thing to note about MediaWiki API calls is that if the response is too large, it'll *paginate* the API.
 Essentially, if the `cocontinue` parameter is part of the response, then that's the API telling us, "hey, there's more data to be returned in response to your query".
-To get the next batch of results, you simply take the previous query and adding `&cocontinue=[whatever the API returned]` to the end.
+To get the next batch of results, you simply take the previous query and add `&cocontinue=[whatever the API returned]` to the end.
 The amount of results returned per batch is determined by the `&gcmlimit=` parameter in the URL, which I set to `max`, or 500 results at a time.
 Hmm, I wonder how many articles are part of the "Coordinates on WikiData" article?

 <div class="center">
   <img class="pro-img" src="/images/total_coordinates.png" alt="The total number of articles on the site" width="600px" height="auto" loading="lazy" decoding="async">